As you might already know, young children’s sleep problems are a common worry for parents.

 A good starting point is bath time.
 And a good endpoint is reading them a book, followed by a cuddle and goodnight kiss.

-Here are some other ideas you can include in the routine if you like:
+Here are some ideas to include in the routine:

 - Bath.
 Try not to make it too splashy and crazy if they get overexcited.

 - Choose pajamas.
 This is a nice point to give them some control within the routine.